Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

-\begin{remark} In view of Remark \ref{remark norms}, the above result is describing the dynamics of particles and holes away from the Fermi surface, i.e. on $\Lambda^*/ \S$.
-This is consistent with the fact \cite{Benedikter2022} that bosonization occurs inside of the Fermi surface, whose dynamics is different than the one predicted by the right hand side of \eqref{f t expansion}. \end{remark}
+\begin{remark} In view of Remark \ref{remark norms}, the above result describes the dynamics of particles and holes away from the Fermi surface, i.e. on $\Lambda^*/ \S$.
+This is consistent with the fact \cite{Benedikter2022} that bosonization occurs inside the Fermi surface. \end{remark}

-\begin{remark} The physical situation in which $|\Lambda| \rightarrow \infty $ and $\Lambda^* \rightarrow \R^3$ (that is, the continuum approximation) will not be addressed in this article.
-However, let us mention that such limit is within the scope of the estimates given by Theorem \ref{theorem 1}, provided one restricts the size of $\lambda$.
-In this regard, it would be possible to follow the general lines of \cite{Hott} and study the limits of the operators $B_t$ and $Q_t$. \end{remark}